MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-authorization.md

 ---
 # Role-based authorization

 Authorization is the process of allowing or disallowing a security principal permission to carry out an action.
 Azure Data Explorer uses a role-based access control model in which principals—users, groups, and apps—are mapped to roles.
 Principals get access to resources according to the roles they're assigned.

 Roles are assigned at various levels: cluster, database, table, function, or materialized view.
 If a role is assigned at the cluster level, then it applies to all databases in the cluster.
 If a role is assigned at the database level, then it applies to all tables in the database.

 Principals are assigned roles either through the Azure portal or by management commands.
 If done through the portal, the roles are saved on the Azure level.
 If done my management commands, they are stored within the Azure Data Explorer service.

+## Roles and permissions

 The following table describes the possible roles at each level:

 |Level|Role |Permissions |